Study Human Bones

 Two-week course in human osteology

-Skills that students will acquire upon completion of this course include: bone identification, side identification, fragment identification, determination of sex, determination of age at death, identification of both specific and non-specific pathologies, cleaning and proper curation of a collection, interpretation of basic isotopic data to determine dietary patterns, differentiation between human and faunal skeletal material, familiarity with dating techniques applicable to human remains, identification of juvenile skeletal remains, calculation of robusticity, and determination of stature using various regression formulae.
+Skills that students will acquire upon completion of this course include: bone identification, side identification, fragment identification, determination of sex, determination of age at death, identification of both specific and non-specific bone and dental pathologies, cleaning and proper curation of a collection, interpretation of basic isotopic data to determine dietary and migratory patterns, identification of juvenile skeletal remains, calculation of robusticity, estimation of race, and determination of stature using various regression formulae.
+Group discussions will be held on regional case studies as well as the array of ethics and legislation governing the procurement, study, and display of human remains.
+Student progress will be informally assessed by administering several practical quizzes over the duration of the course, one article critique presentation, as well as a final assessment.

 Lesson: Introduction to human osteology

-Practical: Taking long bone measurements to estimate stature
+Practical: Taking anthropometric measurements to determine stature and robusticity

 Lesson A: Paleodietary analysis: Carbon and Nitrogen isotopes; microwear analysis, residue analysis.